aws-samples/aws-hpc-tutorials/content/08-fsx-lustre/04-update-cluster.md

 Once the cluster is updated, you will see a **UPDATE_COMPLETE** status.

-10. Re-start the compute fleet
+5. You need to re-start the compute fleet.
+You will use the **update-compute-fleet** command to do this:

 ```bash
 pcluster update-compute-fleet -n hpc-cluster-lab --status START_REQUESTED --region ${AWS_REGION}
 ```

-11. Check the status of the compute fleet.
+6. Check the status of the compute fleet.

 ```bash
 pcluster describe-compute-fleet -n hpc-cluster-lab --query status --region ${AWS_REGION}